You have heard it a thousand times before: Reading is one of the most important things you can do for your child!

 Start with the cover

-Ask your child to look at the book and ask, “what do you think this book is about?”
+Ask your child to look at the cover of the book and point out the pictures on the cover.
+Use the vocabulary that your child knows.
+Ask “what do you think this book is about?”
 They may not know just based on the picture, but it is a great way to get them engaged from the start.
 That way, when you are finished reading, you can compare what they predicted and what actually happens in the end!

 Talk about the feelings!

 Maybe there’s a picture of a character who looks sad, angry, or excited.
-Ask your child “How do you think they feel?
+Build your child’s emotional vocabulary to include more complex emotions such as frustrated, surprised, irritated, etc. Ask your child “How do you think they feel?
 How do you know that?”.
 This can paint a picture of how facial expression helps you understand how a person feels.
 Have your child imitate that emotion!
 Your child can make predictions about the character’s emotions and why they feel that way.
 Talk about how they feel and tie it back to the events that happen in the story.

 Really look at the pictures!

 This is wonderful vocabulary practice.
 Point to different objects in the pictures and see if your child can name them.
 This could just be vocabulary practice, or it may be exposure to a new word.
 For your child who isn’t reading just yet, you can have them “read” you the story by looking at just the pictures.
+Talk about the things in the pictures and the sounds they make such as a cow that says “moooo”.
 Let them come up with the language for the story based on illustration alone.
 Not only is it a great language activity, but you will hear some of the most elaborate and adorable made-up stories!

 Finally, act it out!